mincheolseong/mincheolseong/README.md

 I want to go to graduate school.
 =============
-*fell free to ask me.
+* feel free to ask me.